parinfer/parinfer.js/lib/README.md

 1. __Allow mode toggling__ by using some hotkeys.
 For example:
   - <kbd>Ctrl</kbd>+<kbd>(</kbd> to toggle between Indent Mode and Paren Mode
   - <kbd>Ctrl</kbd>+<kbd>)</kbd> to turn Parinfer off
+1. __Supply extra info to Paren Mode__ to allow it to preserve relative indentaiton as you type.
+If your editor can notify you of the _type_ of change the user just performed, such as the portion of text that was inserted, deleted, or removed, then you can calculate a `cursorDx` value from it, allowing Paren Mode to keep expressions well-formatted.
+(TODO, explain how to compute this)
 1. __For better performance__ on larger files, you can limit the call frequency of `indentMode` and `parenMode` by waiting for the user to stop typing after some interval, or by [debouncing] the function.